Large-format slide projector: Manufacturers

-Large scale image projectors have been pioneered by manufacturers Pani, Hardware Xenon and PIGI.
+Large scale image projectors have been pioneered by manufacturers Reiche&Vogel, Pani, Hardware Xenon and PIGI.
 These projectors are usually described as scenic projectors, and project light through photographic or inkjet media, unlike video projectors that reflect light off of LCD or DMD (digital micro mirror, sometimes referred to as DLP) devices.
 Despite advancements in video technology, still image projectors are still capable of many times the luminous output of video projection devices.
 Scenic projectors sometimes utilize roll based projection media, which allows quick access to hundreds of images and the creation of scrolling imagery, as well as rotating imagery.